google/osdfir-infrastructure/charts/grr/README.md

 To do so we will

 - first retrieve the values for some configuration parameters,
+- fetch the executable signing cert and key, and
 - then build a Docker container with the GRR client and its dependencies, and
 - finally deploy the container as a DaemonSet.